kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/07-verifying-your-transfer/articles/02-how-do-you-verify-my-joint-account/content.md

+# Verifying your transfer
-# How do you verify my joint account?
+## How do you verify my joint account?
 We need you to upload a screenshot or PDF of your bank statement where we can see:

   * your first and last name